Annamarie2019/ExampleDApps/README.md

 1. You'll need to have node.js installed to run network dApps.
 To make sure you have it installed, run `node -v`.
 If no version is returned, run
 `npm update && npm install`.

-2. To clone this repo, run `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git`.
+2. Clone the repo: `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git` and `cd axelar-local-gmp-examples`.
 3. To make sure all contracts are compiled, run `npm run build`.

 \[Editor: I get "Missing script 'build' " error]